 "In contrast to seasonally harvested crops, pollen and seeds from trees disperse without hindrance into their surroundings for many years.
-As seed and pollen production increase with the age and height of a tree, each year more seed and pollen travel progressively farther by a process known as longdistance dispersal.
+As seed and pollen production increase with the age and height of a tree, each year more seed and pollen travel progressively farther by a process known as long-distance dispersal.
 Most commercially cultivated tree species have many wild relatives that grow in similar locations; thus there is a high potential for mating.
 Biocontainment zones suited to transgenic food crops cannot deter escape of seeds or pollen...
 Reproductive sterility research for conifers, a complex problem, remains in its infancy.

 "At present, we remain ignorant on numerous aspects of tree biology and ecology that affect whether or not we should proceed.
 A singular priority for forest research is determining the scale of regulatory oversight for transgenic forest trees.
 The genetic composition of [the world's] indigenous forests is at issue."

-In 1993 the New Physiologist published a report entitled, "Pollen-Rain from Vegetation of Northwest India," that had found pine pollen in Northern India more than 600km from the nearest pine trees.
-Pollen models created in late 2004 by Duke University researchers demonstrated pollen from native forests in North Carolina in the U.S. traveling in air currents for more than 1,200km north into eastern Canada.
+G. Sing et al. (1993) found pine pollen in Northern India more than 600km from the nearest pines.
+Pollen models created in 2004 by Duke University researchers demonstrated pollen from native forests in North Carolina in the U.S. traveling in air currents for more than 1,200km north into eastern Canada.
 This means that transgenic trees cannot be regulated only at the national level.
 Transboundary contamination of native forests with transgenic traits is virtually assured.
 Commercial release of transgenic trees must be addressed at the international level.